History of Madhya Pradesh: Malwa Sultanate

-Early Modern period (1526–1858 CE)
+Modern period

+Mughal rule

 Most of Madhya Pradesh came under Mughal rule during the reign of the emperor Akbar (1556–1605).
 Gondwana and Mahakoshal remained under the control of Gond kings, who acknowledged Mughal supremacy but enjoyed virtual autonomy.
 During the Mughal period, Gwalior became a center for music, and the home of the famous Gwalior Gharana.

 After the death of the Mughal emperor Aurangzeb in 1707, Mughal control began to weaken, and the Marathas began to expand from their base in central Maharashtra.

+Maratha rule

-In the 18th century, the Maratha Empire began to expand and gained large amounts of territory.
+In the 18th century, the Maratha Empire began to expand and gained large amounts of territory, especially under the leadership of Peshwa Bajirao I and Peshwa Balaji Bajirao.
 The Battle of Bhopal was fought in Bhopal in 1737, where the Marathas defeated the Mughal forces.
 Large tracts of land in Malwa were ceded to the Marathas.

 The Shindes (Scindia) of Gwalior ruled most of Gird region, the Holkars of Indore ruled much of Malwa, and the Bhonsles of Nagpur dominated Mahakoshal and Gondwana as well as Vidarbha in Maharashtra.
 Jhansi was founded by a Maratha general.
-Bhopal was ruled by a Muslim dynasty descended from the Afghan General Dost Mohammed Khan.
-Maratha expansion was checked at the Third Battle of Panipat in 1761.
+Bhopal was ruled by a Muslim dynasty descended from the Afghan General Dost Mohammed Khan, but they paid large amounts of tribute to the Marathas.
+After the Third Battle of Panipat in 1761, and especially after the death of Peshwa Madhavrao in 1772, Maratha expansion slowed down, yet the Marathas kept ruling all of present-day Madhya Pradesh until they were defeated by the British in 1818.

-British Colonial period (1858–1947 CE)
+British influences

 The British were expanding their Indian dominions from bases in Bengal, Bombay, and Madras, and the three Anglo-Maratha Wars were fought between 1775 and 1818.
-The Third Anglo-Maratha War left the British supreme in India.
-Most of Madhya Pradesh, including the large cities of Indore, Bhopal, Nagpur, Rewa, and dozens of smaller cities, became princely states of British India, and the Mahakoshal region became a British province, the Saugor and Nerbudda Territories.
+The Third Anglo-Maratha War left the British controlling large parts of India.
+Despite this, the Shinde dynasty of Gwalior and the Holkar dynasty of Indore ruled large parts of Madhya Pradesh until 1947.
+Yet both kingdoms signed treaties with the British allowing for tribute payments.

-In 1853 the British annexed the state of Nagpur, which included southeastern Madhya Pradesh, eastern Maharashtra and most of Chhattisgarh, which were combined with the Saugor and Nerbudda Territories to form the Central Provinces in 1861.
+In 1853, the British annexed the state of Nagpur, which included southeastern Madhya Pradesh, eastern Maharashtra and most of Chhattisgarh, which were combined with the Saugor and Nerbudda Territories to form the Central Provinces in 1861.
 The princely states of northern Madhya Pradesh were governed by the Central India Agency.

-The British rule was marked by numerous famines.
-The first railway lines and airports were also built during this period.
+British rule was marked by large scale poverty and numerous famines.
+The first railway lines were built during this period, but they were primarily used to ship raw materials to seaside ports.